20tsange1/NBA-Grammar/README.md

 result = pass_pass * pass_shoot
 ```

 Resultantly, analysts are provided with a success probability which can help them analyse their moves against an opposing team and decide on the most optimal plays for the team to make.
 Although tailored in this case to NBA analysts, moves can be easily altered within the language to support a wider range of sports.
-Altogether, the language allows analysts to define players, define plays, express calculations, and evaluate a game-like scenario for it's chance of success.
+Altogether, the language allows analysts to define players, define plays, express calculations, and evaluate a game-like scenario for it's chance of success, fulfilling an analysts dream.

 ## E-BNF
 ```